feedcellar/feedcellar/README.md

-# Feedcellar - Storage for Feed Reader
+# Feedcellar - Searchable Storage

-A storage for feed reader.
+A searchable storage for RSS feed reader.
 Powered by rroonga.

 ## Installation